 On June 25th, Thompson Coburn's St. Louis office, along with Anders CPAs and Powers Insurance, hosted prospective cannabis-industry players for its Missouri Cannabis Business Breakfast: Final Considerations.
-St. Louis partners Carl Rowley, Gayle Mercier, Greg Mennerick, Sarah Wade, and St. Louis associate Spenser Owens discussed the legal issues related to licensing, corporate formation and securities, banking, and real estate in the context of Missouri medical cannabis.
+St. Louis partners Carl Rowley, Gayle Mercier, Greg Mennerick, and Sarah Wade discussed the legal issues related to licensing, corporate formation and securities, banking, and real estate in the context of Missouri medical cannabis.

 Carl provided opening remarks and moderated the panel.

 Sarah answered numerous questions related to the logistics surrounding Missouri’s medical cannabis facility application process, sharing with the audience the news that the applications will be accepted in electronic form.
 Prospective patients and their caregivers may apply for a medical cannabis certification beginning as of June 28, 2019.
 Applications for medical cannabis facilities will be accepted by the Missouri Department of Senior Services (“DHSS”) beginning on August 3rd, 2019.
 DHSS will render facility application decisions within 150 days of receipt of a completed application submission.